gmrock/gmrock.github.io/_posts/2024-02-04-Iot-Observability-with-Rsyslog-Loki.md

 <hr/>

 #### RSYSLOG:
-[Rsyslog](https://www.rsyslog.com/){:target="_blank"} is open-source software which is used processing log messages.
-It's a centralized log management software to which applications are write/pipe logs to.
+[Rsyslog](https://www.rsyslog.com/){:target="_blank"} is an open-source software which is used for processing logs.
+Applications can redirect logs to Rsyslog which is a centralized log management software.
 I installed rsyslog on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/){:target="_blank"} that is running locally on my home network.

 #### Step 1:
 Run the below command on the host where you want to install rsyslog: